Qouve/IncQol/README.md

 If you need help with something then just message me on reddit (u/Qouve) / ingame (Qeve.5743)

+# Current Bugs?
+The gameclient .exe has to be named "Gw2-64.exe"

 # Tutorial for a simple runes/sigils filter

 1. Copy the d3d9.dll in your bin64 folder